Averky Taushev: Life in Bulgaria

 In 1926 he graduated from the Russian gymnasium with a gold medal.
 After that, with the blessing of Archbishop Theophan, he entered the Faculty of Theology at Sofia University.
 On June 3, 1930, he successfully passed the exam with a total score of 5 points.
-Russian Russian Orthodox Church: After graduating with honors from Sofia University, Alexander Taushev had the opportunity to get a place in the Bulgarian Orthodox Church, but he decided "to serve as the leader of the Russian Church, to work in the spiritual field of our Russian people."
+After graduating with honors from Sofia University, Alexander Taushev had the opportunity to get a place in the Bulgarian Orthodox Church, but he decided "to serve as the leader of the Russian Church, to work in the spiritual field of our Russian people."
 He decides to go to serve in Carpathian Rus (now the Zakarpattia Oblast of Ukraine).
 "I regularly received the newspaper Orthodox Carpathian Rus, and so I had the intention to go to Subcarpathian Rus — then it was Czecho-Slovakia — where there was at that time a spontaneous return of the masses of the enslaved and oppressed for centuries of the Russian people, people torn from Mother Russia for centuries; [return] from the union with Papal Rome, forcibly imposed on them by the enemies to their native paternal Eastern Orthodox faith".
 Alexander sent the petition and received a response from Bishop Joseph (Cvijović) that he might be offered the position of assistant secretary of the Diocesan Administration in the city of Khust.
 He received a blessing for this from Archbishop Theophan (Bystrov), who also gave him money for travel, since his parents did not have the means to buy a train ticket.
 He left Bulgaria with mixed feelings: "On the one hand, the sorrow of separation from my Abba, (Archbishop Theophan) and with my parents, whom I loved very much, on the other hand, I am glad that one way or another, with the blessing of my Abba, I am approaching the realization of my cherished dream — to become a monk, and at the same time on the territory of the Ruthenian land, which even officially bore the name "Subcarpathian Rus" that attracted me.
 I was glad to think that I would devote myself to such a lofty cause, missionary service for the return of our deceived and oppressed brothers in faith and blood to their native fatherly faith."